-Local Laws play an important role in helping to improve our neighbourhoods, community safety and ensure local issues are dealt with in a fair and equitable manner.
+Local Laws play an important role in helping to improve our neighbourhoods and keep our community safe.

-Hume City Council's City Laws Department, through education and enforcement, ensures that Local Laws, State Acts and Regulations are adhered.
+Council's City Laws team ensures that Local Laws, State Acts and Regulations are adhered to through education and enforcement.

 General Local Law No.1 - 2013

 The purpose of the Council's General Local Law No.1 - 2013 is to provide:

 - Peace, order and good governance of the municipality

 - Safety and health of the municipality so that the community can enjoy a quality of life that meets its expectations

 - Safe and fair use and enjoyment of municipal places